ska-telescope/ska-low-mccs-pasd/docs/src/user/smartbox.rst

     smartbox.healthModelParams = json.dumps(desired_thresholds)

+*NOTE* When setting the thresholds there can sometimes be a mismatch between what is stored in the tango database, and what is stored in the firmware, if there is a mismatch you could end up in a fault state.
+To check and hopefully resolve this you can use the UpdateThresholdCache() command, this should sync the thresholds, or in the event that they are unsynced, tell you what thresholds are different so you can reassign them to sync them up

 **Status Register Evaluation**

 The following translation of the Smartbox's SYS_STATUS register values to health states is applied: